yonggqiii/it5100a-notes/src/course_introduction/sections/functional_programming.md

 ```
 ## Recursion

-You have seen this beforeuse *recursive* functions to simulate
-loops.[^2] Let's look at an example of a perfectly reasonable way to sum
+You have seen this before&mdash;use *recursive* functions to simulate loops.[^2] Let's look at an example of a perfectly reasonable way to sum
-the numbers of a 2-dimensional list:
+the numbers of a 2-dimensional list, using the `sum2D` function:

-The `sum2D` function
-sums the integers in a 2-dimensional list using nested `for` loops:

 ``` python
 # Python